David Martínez (businessman): Cablevisión

-Martínez bought Cablevisión "without any concern for antitrust legislation," and did so at a time when Nestor Kirchner "decided to put his electoral campaign in the hands of Grupo Clarin" and allowed the purchase by Martínez of 50% of Cablevisión.
+Martínez bought Cablevisión "without any concern for antitrust legislation," and did so at a time when Néstor Kirchner "decided to put his electoral campaign in the hands of Grupo Clarin" and allowed the purchase by Martínez of 50% of Cablevisión.
 In 2005, Kirchner signed a decree extending broadcast licenses by 10 years; on December 7, 2007, three days before leaving office, he signed a decree permitting the merger of Clarin and Martínez's Cablevisión.
 After Martínez's purchase of Telecom Argentina, it was noted that his ownership of major stakes in both this firm and Cablevisión is illegal under Argentinian law.
 "Martínez could be forced to sell Cablevisión," reported Corriere della Sera.
 "But Christina Kirchner will decide."
 As of 2014, he held 40 percent of Cablevisión.